Merkoba/Meltdown/arguments.md

 If you drag enough it will either switch to the left tab, or the right tab.

 If you drag up or down it will perform scroll actions.

+---

+>gesture-threshold

+Default: 60

+The threshold in pixels for mouse gestures.

+A lower number means it's more sensitive.

+A higher number means you need to drag more to trigger the actions.